-A practical application course which focuses on learning the ways in which musical and textual understanding inform the interpretation and performance of acting and singing techniques in various musical theatre forms, from the mid-1960s to the present.
+A practical application course which focuses on learning the ways in which musical and textual understanding inform the interpretation and performance of acting through song, from the mid-1960s to the present.
 PREREQUISITE: THEA 3210.
-OFFERED: Semester II.
-SAME AS: MUTR 3220. - 3300 Acting Methods 3 hrs.
-(3, 3) Designed for majors who have demonstrated superior performance skills.
+OFFERED: Semester I. SAME AS: MUTR 3220.

+3300 Acting Methods

+Designed for majors who have demonstrated superior performance skills.
 Focus will be on the American method school of acting, utilizing extensive scene study.
 CONSENT: Instructor.
 PREREQUISITE: THEA 2350; open only to majors.
+OFFERED: 2015-16.

-OFFERED: 2015-16. - 3400 Play Directing and Production 4 hrs.
-(3, 2) Covers directing techniques and theories for the theatre, including selecting, analyzing, casting, and rehearsing plays for production.
+- 3400 Play Directing and Production 4 hrs.
+(3, 2) Covers directing techniques and theories for the theatre, including selecting, analyzing, - casting, and rehearsing plays for production.
 PREREQUISITE: THEA 3300.
+OFFERED: 2015-16.

-OFFERED: 2015-16. - 3500 Scenography 3 hrs.
-(3, 2) Teaches the theory and practice of designing stage scenery, along with modern construction practices.
+3500 Scenography 3 hrs.
+(3, 2)

+Study of theories and practices of set design for the stage, including, modern construction practices.
 Open to all students.
+OFFERED: 2016-17.

-OFFERED: 2014-15. - 3550 Lighting Design 3 hrs.
-(3, 2 Teaches the theory and practice of theatrical lighting.
+- 3550 Lighting Design 3 hrs.
+(3, 2)

+Study of theories and practices of theatrical lighting.
 Open to all students.
+OFFERED: 2017-18.

-OFFERED: 2015-16. - 4500 Musical Theatre Showcase 2 hrs.
-(2, 0) Overview studio course for graduating musical theatre majors.
+- 4500 Musical Theatre Showcase 2 hrs.

+Overview studio course for graduating musical theatre majors.
 Coursework involves repertoire from genres of musical theatre appropriate for each individual.
 Course will culminate in a showcase performance presented at the end of the semester.
+CONSENT:

-CONSENT: Permission of department.
+Permission of department.
 OFFERED: Semester II.
-SAME AS: MUTR 4500.

-4800 Senior Project

-Students complete portfolio and present final performance/production.
+SAME AS: MUTR 4500. - Senior Project Students complete portfolio and present final performance/production.
 The latter requirement also may be filled through an approved internship with a professional theatre company.
 Students wishing to advance to a Master of Arts program may also complete a paper for presentation at an approved conference.
 EXPECTATION: All required coursework.

 OFFERED: On demand.